-Letters for reference for men are more likely to emphasize accomplishments (‘his research’, ‘his skills’, or ‘his career’) while letters for women are 50% more likely to include ‘grindstone’ adjectives that describe effort.
+Letters for reference for men are more likely to emphasize accomplishments (‘his research’, ‘his skills’, or ‘his career’) while letters for women are 50 percent more likely to include ‘grindstone’ adjectives that describe effort.
 ‘Hardworking’ associates with effort, but not ability.

 Don’t stop now!

-On average, letters for men are 16% longer than letters for women and letters for women are 2.5x as likely to make a minimal assurance (‘she can do the job’) rather than a ringing endorsement (‘she is the best for the job’).
+On average, letters for men are 16% longer than letters for women and letters for women are two-and-half times as likely to make a minimal assurance (‘she can do the job’) rather than a ringing endorsement (‘she is the best for the job’).

-Letters of reference for men are 4x more likely to mention publications and twice as likely to have multiple references to research.
+Letters of reference for men are four times more likely to mention publications and twice as likely to have multiple references to research.
 Make sure you put these critical accomplishments in every letter!

 Adjectives to avoid:

 caring, compassionate, hard-working, conscientious, dependable, diligent, dedicated, tactful, interpersonal, warm, helpful

 successful, excellent, accomplished, outstanding, skilled, knowledgeable, insightful, resourceful, confident, ambitious, independent, intellectual

 We all share bias